 essenscia is the sectoral federation for the chemical, plastics and life sciences industry (pharmaceuticals and biotechnology) in Belgium.
 The sector is one of the most important branches of industry in Belgium, and a driving force of its economy.

-With a turnover of 60.8 billion euros, a positive trade balance of 27 billion euros and representing one third of the total Belgian export, the sector is a significant contributor to Belgium’s welfare.
+With a turnover of 60.8 billion euros, a positive trade balance of 27 billion euros and representing one third of the total Belgian exports, the sector is a significant contributor to Belgium’s welfare.

 With 5.6 billion euros invested in Research & Development in 2020, the sector is by far the biggest private investor in innovation in Belgium.
 This is mainly driven by the pharmaceutical industry.